lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## How do I get it?

 This repository.
-See [the trunk/bin directory](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/tree/master/trunk/bin) for the most recent builds - [current version here](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/blob/master/trunk/bin/CONTEXT-PhylogenomicDatasetBrowser-v0.8.1.jar?raw=true) (v0.8.1 prerelease).
+See [the trunk/bin directory](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/tree/master/trunk/bin) for the most recent builds - [current version here](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/blob/master/trunk/bin/CONTEXT-PhylogenomicDatasetBrowser-v0.8.3.jar?raw=true) (v0.8.3 prerelease).

-_Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers..._
+    Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers...

 ## How do I use it?

-Double-click the jarfile; or in a command-line run the jarfile with `java -jar CONTEXT-PhylogenomicDatasetBrowser-v0.8.jar`.
+Double-click the jarfile; or in a command-line run the jarfile with `java -jar CONTEXT-PhylogenomicDatasetBrowser-v0.8.3.jar`.
 Once it's up and running, select "File > Open Alignments..." or "File > Open Phylogenies" to get started.

+    We also recommend a minimum free system RAM of 2Gb, allocated using the '-Xmx' option in Java, e.g.:
+    `java -Xmx2g -Xms2g -jar CONTEXT-PhylogenomicDatasetBrowser-v0.8.3.jar`

 #### Example input data

 Example phylogenies and alignments are [here](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/tree/master/trunk/examples/CONTEXT-phylogenomic-dataset-browser-examples).

-_Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers..._
+    Hint: you'll need to right-click on the compressed archives and choose 'Save link as...' in most browsers...

 ## How do I get help?